pmixer/otb.plugin/README.md

 python converter.py
 ```

+Please make sure you are using python2 and installed `scipy`, otherwise you may also modify `converter.py` to meet your needs.

 `benchmark_py` and `benchmark_mat` are placeholders and not executable if you do not configure them.
 Please download and configure
 them from the corresponding urls: